-A. Product is covered by our standard terms and conditions, and extends to repairing problems attributable to faulty components and poor workmanship.
+A. Projects are covered by our standard terms and conditions.
+This includes problems in the unlikely event of faulty components.
 We will examine units returned to us and report on our findings.
 We are not liable for failures caused by field conditions and customer misuse outside the agreed design specification.

 Q. Who supports future developments of an electronic design after project completion and sign off?

-A. Our contractual work is completed and evidenced by the “sign off.
-Whilst the bulk of development work is done at the front end of a project, issues invariably arise after sign off which need resolving.
-We offer to cover this support under a separate contract.
+A. Work is completed when you sign the project off.
+Whilst the bulk of development work is done at the front end of a project.
+Issues can arise after sign off which need resolving.
+We can cover this for you under a separate contract.

 Q. How do you structure projects in stages and why?

-A. We believe that projects work best when they are managed in small and achievable stages.
-We ask clients to make payments for each stage.
+A. Projects work best for you when they're managed in small and achievable stages.
+We ask you to make payments for each stage.
 This keeps them on track and ensures that problems are identified as early as possible.
-We do not move onto the next stage without a customer sign off on the preceding stage.
+We do not move onto the next stage without your sign off on the preceding stage.

 Q. When I sign off a design as complete to my project specification, what happens when I (the customer) find that the design does not perform as I expected?

-A. Every project stage must have an end point and the “sign-off” is a major milestone.
+A. Every project stage must have an end point and your sign-off is a major milestone.
 Once a project is signed off, any further work will be under a new contract.

 Q. What happens when an element of the design specification that you accepted cannot be achieved within the budgeted design costs?

-A. We would expect to meet the cost over-run ourselves and achieve the specification agreed with the client.
+A. We would meet the cost over-run ourselves and achieve the specification agreed with you.